hpcleuven/VscDocumentation/source/software/matlab_parallel_computing.rst

 Submitting jobs
 +++++++++++++++

 Submitting jobs will happen from within Matlab.
-There are two ways to do this.
-You can start a Matlab session on a login node, or you can first request an interactive job, where you launch your Matlab session.
-Which one you choose will depend on the workload you plan to have on the node before submitting a job.
-As for any other work on the cluster, you can always do minor work on the login node, but for heavier calculations (before submitting your effective job), you should use an interactive job.

-In general, we recommend to carry out the examples below via Matlab's command line interface (as shown in the configuration section).
-It is also possible to use the Matlab GUI, in which case it is best to do this via a NoMachine connection.
-If you then need to launch the Matlab GUI in an interactive job, don't forget to add ``-X`` option to your `srun` or `salloc` command and keep in mind that the GUI will necessarily be less responsive.
+This means you will have to start a Matlab instance first.
+As explained above, this means you first load your preferred module, and then launch the Matlab command line (with ``matlab -nodisplay``) or the Matlab GUI (with ``matlab``).
+It is best to launch the GUI in a NX session.
+If you are not immediately submitting jobs from within Matlab, but would like to carry out some computing steps first, you can also first connect to an interactive job on one of our clusters, and then start Matlab.
+This will also allow you to use some more cores and/or memory compared to what's available on the login nodes.
+If you then need to launch the Matlab GUI in an interactive job, don't forget to add ``-X`` option to your ``srun`` or ``salloc`` command and keep in mind that the GUI will necessarily be less responsive.

-Now you can start both interactive and independent batch jobs with the previously configured cluster profile.
-In both cases, you request a number of threads, either using the `parpool` or `batch` function.
+With the parallel toolbox, you can now submit jobs from within Matlab to the cluster.
+You can start both interactive and independent batch jobs with the previously configured cluster profile.
+In both cases, you request a number of threads, either using the ``parpool`` or ``batch`` function.
 Under the hood, Matlab launches a Slurm job to request resources of the system.
 Different from submitting a Slurm job yourself, there is no direct way to specify the number of nodes and cores.
 Matlab just requests a number of tasks, and the system gives whatever is available, meaning that cores could be spread out over a number of nodes.